Lawless (2012 film): Plot

-Forrest and Howard find, torture, and kill the men and send one of their testicles to Rakes.
+Forrest and Howard find, torture, and kill the men, and send one of their testicles to Rakes.
 Banner becomes a regular client of the brothers, who invest their profits into setting up larger stills deep in the woods.
 Jack continues to court Bertha.
 Maggie decides to return to Chicago, but Forrest convinces her to stay and provides her with a spare room; they soon develop a romantic relationship.
 On a day trip, Jack decides to show Bertha the brothers' secret operation, but they are followed and ambushed by Rakes and his officers.
 Howard and Jack flee but Cricket and Bertha are caught.
 The police take Bertha home, while Cricket has his neck snapped by Rakes.

 After Cricket's funeral, the sheriff warns the Bondurants that Rakes has set up a blockade at the bridge to trap them while Wardell arranges for Prohibition agents to round up every bootlegger in the county.
 Jack speeds off in Cricket's car to confront Rakes.
 Howard and Forrest quickly follow to provide backup, to Maggie's chagrin.
 She reveals she had delivered him to the hospital after the attack and Forrest realizes that she had been raped.

 Jack arrives at the bridge but is wounded by Rakes.
 Howard and Forrest arrive, and a shootout ensues, during which Forrest and his driver are also wounded, the latter fatally.
 A convoy of bootleggers arrive and hold the lawmen at gunpoint.
 Rakes ignores them and attempts to execute Forrest but is shot in the leg by the sheriff in an attempt to halt the bloodshed.
 Rakes turns to leave the scene, but suddenly turns around and shoots Forrest several times.
 The convoy opens fire on Rakes, but he runs into a covered bridge.
-Since he is unable to run far, the badly wounded Jack and Howard follow and plunge a knife into Rakes' back, killing him.
+Since he is unable to run far, the badly wounded Jack and Howard follow and Howard plunges a knife into Rakes' back, killing him.

 Following the end of Prohibition in 1933, Wardell is arrested on corruption charges while the Bondurants are all married — Jack to Bertha, Forrest to Maggie, and Howard to a Martinsville woman — and working in legitimate occupations.
 During a festive reunion at Jack's house sometime later, Forrest drunkenly ambles to a frozen lake and falls into the freezing water.
 Although he drags himself out, he later dies of pneumonia, putting to rest the legend of his invincibility.